Henriette of France: Adult life

-Her twin Élisabeth, who was described as ambitious, was not satisfied as the spouse of a prince without a throne; she kept in contact with the French court, and had already by 1740 established a network of contacts there to assist her in her ambitions; Henriette was one of her most fervent champions in this issue; the powerful Noailles and Maurepas allied with the queen to achieve the same, and the French ambassador at Madrid, Monseigneur Vaurdal, Archbishop of Rheims.
+Her twin Élisabeth, who was described as ambitious, was not satisfied as the spouse of a prince without a throne.
+She kept in contact with the French court, and by 1740 had established a network of contacts there to assist her in her ambitions.
+Henriette was one of her most fervent champions in this issue; the powerful Noailles and Maurepas allied with the Queen to achieve the same, and the French ambassador at Madrid, Monseigneur Vauréal, bishop of Rennes.
 Otherwise regarded as habitually apathetic about politics, Henriette was reportedly passionately devoted to working for the political ambitions of her twin, as was her younger sister Adélaïde and her sister-in-law Infanta Maria Teresa.

-Henriette, as well as her siblings, disliked their father's extramarital liaisons because they caused their father to neglect their mother.
-Their discontent with their father's adultery was directed toward his mistresses, notably Madame de Pompadour, who from 1745 onward was the influential maîtresse-en-titre.
+Henriette, as well as her siblings, was deeply hurt by their father's extramarital liaisons, as they caused their father to neglect their beloved mother.
+Their discontent with their father's adultery was directed toward his mistresses, most notably Madame de Mailly who was their father's mistress during their childhood, and then Madame de Pompadour in their adult years, who from 1745 onward was the influential maîtresse-en-titre.
 With her brother, the Dauphin Louis, and her sister, Madame Adélaïde, she called the powerful mistress Maman Putain ("Mother Whore").
 When Louise Élisabeth returned from Parma for a year-long visit to Versailles in 1748, she and Madame de Pompadour became close friends, which led to a temporary estrangement between the sisters.

 In 1747, her brother Louis was forced to marry Maria Josepha of Saxony, shortly after the death of his beloved first spouse, Maria Teresa Rafaela, in childbirth.
-Louis was initially hostile toward his new wife, even more so when his only child with the Spanish Infanta died, but she eventually managed to win his affection upon advice from Henriette.
+Louis was initially hostile toward his new wife, even more so when his only child with the Spanish Infanta died, but she eventually managed to win his affection with the help of advice from Henriette.

 Death

 Henriette died of smallpox in 1752 at the age of twenty-four.
-In February of that year, she had felt somewhat unwell and tired, but when the king asked her to accompany him on a sledge ride, she gave no signs of her discomfort, and accepted the invitation anyway.
+In February of that year, she had felt somewhat unwell and tired, but when the King asked her to accompany him on a sledge ride, she gave no signs of her discomfort, and accepted the invitation anyway.
 She was badly affected by the chilly weather, and died after just three days of illness.
+The Duke of Luynes commented that her mother Marie Leszczyńska nursed her during her fatal illness.
 Her family was described as being in a "state of stupefaction over the rapidity of the illness."
+Meanwhile her mother Marie Leszczyńska was inconsolable.